July 18, 2024 tips for caring for an orchid indoors

 Wrinkled Leaves

-Indicates dehydration.
-Increase watering or humidity.
+A sign of dehydration.
+Increase your watering or the humidity.

 Seasonal Orchid Care